 Brands honored at this event spend their days changing the subscription industry, innovating and improving the status quo — inspiring us all.

-Subscriptions must submit their nominations by August 7 for their chance to win.
+Subscription brands were nominated by the SUBTA community.
 Once our judges review each submission, finalists will be announced at the end of August.
 Across 14 different categories, more companies will receive an award than ever before.

 What are the Cube Awards?